Local Olympics organisers face uninsured loss from spectator ban-sources

 EVENT CANCELLATION POLICIES

-The Olympics are typically insured by Lloyd’s of London firms such as Beazley and Tokio Marine Kiln.
+The Olympics have in the past been insured by Lloyd’s of London firms such as Beazley and Tokio Marine Kiln.
 Beazley said it did not comment on client-related matters.
-TMK did not immediately respond to a request for comment.
+TMK said it was not involved in the Tokyo Olympics.

 Travel and hospitality groups, sponsors and the International Olympic Committee are also likely to face losses due to the disruption from the spectator ban, and claims on their event cancellation policies, sources said.